 For the psychologist, this self-assessment requires us to manage the ambivalence of the situation.
 “You can name and identify the elements of satisfaction and dissatisfaction related to your last job, to keep the good points and look to what comes next.
 This can be an opportunity to identify what you need from your next job, and also what you have learned, which you can take away for yourself.”
 If you can, get some help: this task is sometimes easier when you’re not doing it alone!

 How to find the right words

 How can you, simply and with your head held high, share what you’re going through?
-What do you tell your spouse, children, friends and family?
-How do you announce that you’re leaving to your colleagues?
+What do you tell your spouse, children, friends, and family?
+How do you announce that you’re leaving for your colleagues?
 There is often a fear of being judged by the people in our lives.
-This externalisation phase is an important element in moving on.
+This externalization phase is an important element in moving on.
 But what can you say about what you’re going through, and how can you cope with it?

 Communication implies having clear ideas, which are hard to formulate in the heat of the moment.
 Why not prepare the message you would like to convey to your soon-to-be former colleagues and clients, but also to your family and friends, who will ask you questions at the next social gathering?
 Finding the words to talk about what you’re going through will also be decisive in your future job search.
 If talk as positively as possible about your last experience, it will help to make a better impression on recruiters.

 Redefine your identity and your relationship with work

 The experience of job loss is a blow to your self-confidence, but also to your self-image.
 Your professional identity—“My name is X, I’m an employee of company X”—is not just about your job, but also of the image you have of yourself, which will be completely redefined.
 Herminia Ibarra, a professor of organizational behavior at London Business School, has written extensively on what she calls “transitional identities”, explaining the need to redefine your professional identity at each new shift in your career.
 It’s a demanding psychological shake-up!